-Students will be responsible to incorporate the changes or corrections in their theses suggested during the oral examination and to submit final, corrected copies, both bound and electronic, to the Office of the Registrar (the official college copy).
-An electronic copy only must be submitted to the History Department ADC.
+Students will be responsible for incorporating the changes or corrections in their theses suggested during the oral defense.
+Please note that the only changes students can make to their thesis drafts submitted for their defenses are factual errors and typos.
+Students cannot make substantive changes to their argument or evidence.
+Students will need to submit their final, corrected electronic copies to the Office of the Registrar (the official college copy) and the History Department ADC.
 All copies should include the cover sheet with the student’s distribution preferences.

-Please check with your advisor to see if they would like a copy (i.e., a third copy) and, if so, their preferred format (bound or electronic).
+Please check with your advisor to see if they would like a copy (i.e., a third copy).

 Please Note: It is essential for all to observe these deadlines in order for the department to meet the college’s deadlines for prize recommendations, Latin Honors recommendations, and final grades.